You’re expecting a delivery from USPS and have received a “Processing Exception” tracking update.

 - Package contents need to be checked

-Essentially, if an issue has occurred during normal mail processing and human intervention is required, you may end up seeing the “Processing Exception Other Delay” tracking update.
+Essentially, if an issue has occurred during normal mail processing and human intervention is required, you may end up seeing the “Processing Exception” tracking update.

 - Related Content: What Does USPS “Delivery Exception Animal Interference” Mean?

-“Processing Exception Other Delay” – Is There Anything You Can do?
+USPS “Processing Exception” – Is There Anything You Can Do?

 Due to the fact this alert is triggered after USPS has encountered a problem with its own processing infrastructure, there is actually very little you can do when you receive this update.